-Once an individual has completed an alcohol rehabilitation program, there are still a great number of challenges that will present themselves moving forward.
-In order to cope with these daily struggles, the individual must engage in a series of post-rehabilitation activities that will help them stay sharp and able to stick with the lessons they learned during the addiction treatment program.
+Once an individual completes an alcohol rehabilitation program, he still faces a variety of challenges before he can move forward.
+In order to cope with these daily struggles, the individual must engage in a series of post-rehabilitation activities to continue applying lessons learned during the addiction treatment program.

-Many individuals will return to their alcohol rehabilitation facility for additional counseling after the initial treatment program has been completed.
+Many individuals return to an alcohol rehabilitation facility for additional counseling after the completion of the initial treatment program.
 These sessions can act as “tune-ups” and give the individual a chance to talk about some of the challenges that they have been facing regarding staying sober and avoiding temptation.

-Many individuals make it through the entire alcohol rehab process only to then relapse into drinking upon leaving the program.
+Many people make it through the entire alcohol rehab process only to then relapse into drinking upon leaving the program.
 While this is a disappointing occurrence, the most important thing is how that individual handles the relapse moving forward.
-It is important the individual call upon all the supportive people in their life -from family to 12-step sponsors -in order to gain the strength to start over again and reenter alcohol rehabilitation.
-There is no limit to how many times an individual can go through alcohol rehab -the most important thing is that they keep doing it until it sticks.
+It is important to remember that addiction is a chronic disease, so it needs continual treatment.
+Relapse is always possible with a chronic disease.3

 If you would like to learn more about residential alcohol rehabilitation that gets results, Michael’s House is here for you.
 The experts at Michael’s House are proud to work closely with every patient to ensure that they are stronger, healthier, and smarter than before they entered the program.